hariszaf/pema/README.md

 PEMA has been implemented in [BigDataScript](https://pcingola.github.io/BigDataScript/) programming language.
 BDS’s ad hoc task parallelism and task synchronization, supports heavyweight computation.
 Thus, PEMA inherits such features and it also supports roll-back checkpoints and on-demand partial pipeline execution.
 In addition, PEMA takes advantage of all the computational power available on a specific machine; for example, if PEMA is executed on a personal laptop with 4 cores, it is going to use all four of them.

 Finally, container-based technologies such as Docker and Singularity, make PEMA easy accessible for all operating systems.
-As you can see in the [PEMA_tutorial.pdf](https://github.com/hariszaf/pema/blob/master/help_files/GitHub%20tutorial.pdf), once you have either Docker or Singularity on your computational environment (see below which suits your case better), running PEMA is cakewalk.
+As you can see in the [PEMA documentation](https://hariszaf.github.io/pema_documentation/2.running_general/), once you have either Docker or Singularity on your computational environment (see below which suits your case better), running PEMA is cakewalk.
 You can also find the [**PEMA tutorial**](https://docs.google.com/presentation/d/1lVH23DPa2NDNBhVvOTRoip8mraw8zfw8VQwbK4vkB1U/edit?usp=sharing) as a Google Slides file.

 ## A container-based tool